-In these strange times, solace can be found in nature.
-Traffic and industry are currently a lot quieter than usual, allowing for people in gardens and on their daily exercise to start listening out for wildlife.
-Once you start to open your ears as well as your eyes, you’ll really start to notice more nature, especially birds.
-This Sunday 3 May is International Dawn Chorus Day, the perfect time to brush up on your birdsong identification, using our handy guide.
+In these strange times, solace can be found in nature, with early spring being the perfect time to brush up on your birdsong identification, using our handy guide.
 We'll take you through the birds you might hear at home and during daily exercise, highlighting some of the biggest characters.

 In your garden, you might hear the ‘teacher teacher teacher’ song of the great tit.
-It’s one of the first birds to start singing in early spring and often shares gardens with the smaller blue tit which has a higher, faster song.
+It’s one of the first birds to start singing in early spring but can be confused with the coal tit's similar song, but that's higher pitched and of a faster tempo.
+Both often share gardens with the blue tit, who sings a descending, trilling song.

 Audio: Franck Letellier/Xeno-canto

 Another garden songster is the robin which can be heard during most months of the year apart from high summer.
 They sing a high, wistful warble and will even do so during the night, especially where there are streetlamps.
 A garden favourite is the blackbird – the male can often be seen atop a tree or television aerial, singing a mellow and fruity, lilting tune, reminiscent of lazy summer evenings.

 One of the most common pieces of bird song you might hear is a wheezing, monotone, three-syllable cooing, coming from the collared dove, whilst the wood pigeon burrs with a 5 syllable ‘I don’t know, do you?’ song.

 Audio: Frederik Fluyt/Xeno-canto